whiteted-strats/GE_HUD/README.md

 * I've only found the matrices for Aztec and Surface 1 (though it's easy to find similar ones on the other levels).
 This is because of the bigger issue..

 *Major issues*
+* I can't seem to find Control's matrices.
+I'll have a proper look when I cba
 * In lag the HUD dies.
 Simply put, the right matrix isn't selected on the right frame.
 This needs looking into but I cba atm.
 I'll add my matrix finder to this repository.
+* Circle drawing seems very bugged.
+If I remember correctly it assumes you won't be inside the circle which isn't always the case.
+Generally seems a bit dodgy.

+*Updates for 3.1*
+* All levels except Control have their matrices (probably)
+* Minor bug fixes